 Standard (AGMA) Rating Practices and discussion of the theoretical basis of each rating practice, including Bending, Strength, Cantilever Beam Modified; Surface Durability, Surface Contact Stress Approach; Scoring Resistance Using Critical (“Flash”) Temperature Theory; Extensions to Standard Rating Practice, including sliding velocity and subsurface shear stress analyses

-Instruction and demonstration of PowerGear & DrawGear Software
+Instruction and demonstration of PowerGear and DrawGear Software

 4-4:30pm Software Installation:

-Class receives and installs individual CDs with PowerGear & DrawGear Software
+Class receives and installs individual CDs with PowerGear and DrawGear Software

 8am-1pm Workshop Sessions:

-Class works on design, analysis, and evaluation problems based on real world experience using PowerGear & DrawGear Software.
-Problems are all based on actual situations (modified to fit class format) and are progressive in difficulty from very simple one-parameter questions up to completely open-ended design situations.
+Class works on design, analysis, and evaluation problems based on real world experience using PowerGear and DrawGear Software.
+Problems are all based on actual situations (modified to fit class format) and are progressive in difficulty from simple one-parameter questions to completely open-ended design situations.